Leadership Team

 Richard C Dart, MD, PhD – Director

-Andrew Monte, MD, PhD - Scientific Director & Medical Director
+Andrew A. Monte, MD, PhD - Associate Executive Director

-Dr Monte is the Scientific Director and Medical Director at Rocky Mountain Poison & Drug Safety (RMPDS), and a Professor of Emergency Medicine and Medical Toxicology at the University of Colorado School of Medicine.
-He has a PhD in clinical sciences focused in pharmacogenomics.
-His research interests lie in personalized medicine and substance abuse and he focuses on improving drug safety and effectiveness through large scale epidemiology methodologies.
-Andrew has been funded by NIH, the DoD, and the FDA for his work which has resulted in over 100 publications.
+Dr. Monte is the Associate Director at Rocky Mountain Poison & Drug Safety (RMPDS) and a Professor of Emergency Medicine and Medical Toxicology at the University of Colorado School of Medicine.
+He is board certified in Emergency Medicine and Medical Toxicology and has a PhD in clinical sciences focused in pharmacogenomics.
+His research interests lie in personalized medicine and substance use.
+He focuses on improving drug safety and effectiveness through large scale epidemiology methodologies and systems biology approaches.
+Dr. Monte is currently funded by three different NIH institutes (NIGMS, NIAAA, and NIDA), as well as SAMHSA, the FDA, and the CDC for his work in these scientific areas, which has resulted in over 120 publications.
+Dr. Monte mentors learners across the educational spectrum, from undergraduates to junior faculty members.

 Jennie Buchanan, MD - Program Director, Medical Toxicology Fellowship